If you can, take control of when you retire

 Your work doesn’t have to define you

-Our work makes up a significant part of our everyday life for a large part of our life and so it’s not surprising that it often defines who we are.
+Our work makes up a significant part of our everyday life for a large part of our life, so it’s not surprising that it often defines who we are.
 When people retire they can lose their sense of identity which in turn leads to insecurity and a loss of confidence, even depression.
 That’s why taking the time to plan your retirement is crucial.
-If you haven’t already done so start making more time for the people in your life, increase the time spent on the things you enjoy, try new activities.
+If you haven’t already done so start making more time for the people in your life.
+Increase the time spent on the things you enjoy, try new activities.
 Consider what’s important to you, what do you enjoy doing.

 Get back into a routine

 As part of your retirement plan consider how you’ll fill your time.
 With no routine your more at risk of increased food and alcohol consumption as well as leading a more sedentary lifestyle.
 You should still maintain a routine every day, week, month but with a bit more flexibility.
 It could be as simple as committing to taking the dog for a walk every morning and evening, engaging in a weekly activity or two, addressing your anxiety and stress, or decluttering your home.
 You can avail of those mid-week leisure breaks which can often work out cheaper.